HackYourFuture/curriculum/README.md

 **After this module we offer (technical)interview and cv training for those who are interested.
 The goal of these sessions are to:**
 - Get your CV and LinkedIn ready for when you are ready to go to interviews.
 - Get an understanding of how (technical) interviews go in the Dutch job market.

+Our curriculum is subject to CC BY copyright.
+This means you can freely use our materials, but just make sure to give us credit for it:)